Pjulax/Social-Lending-Service/README.md

 * *Test* - is empty, but our target was to configure environment for testing like use of PostgreSQL TestContainer in integration testing

 ### 4. Context diagram
-Diagram tells us how our API is placed in applications environment.
+Diagram tells how API is placed in applications environment.

 ![Context diagram](./readmeResources/context_diagram.png)

 ### 5. Component Diagram
-This diagram shows our application container.
+This diagram shows application container.
 Here can be found components with their responsibility, technologies used and interactions between them.

 ![Component diagram](./readmeResources/container_diagram.png)